She was warned—that leaving Valinor would mean exile.

 Melian herself is a big deal, and the fact that she and Galadriel become friends is no small thing.
 For one, Melian is a Maia, one of the powerful spirits set forth to help shape the world, of the same order of beings as Sauron, the Balrogs, and the wizards-to-come like Gandalf and Saruman.
 And as far as I can tell, she is the only one who not only chooses to dwell on Middle-earth among the Elves but also married one.
 Sure, Thingol is a king of no small stature (hell, he’s called out as being the tallest of the Children of Ilúvatar) but he’s still an Elf, not a demigod powerful enough to conjure “an unseen wall of shadow and bewilderment” that keeps out of the kingdom everyone and everything without her permission, or her husband’s.
 Which Melian totally does to fence in Doriath from Morgoth’s reach.
 As the hosts of the meritorious Prancing Pony Podcast have pointed out a few times, quite a lot of the males in Middle-earth sure do marry up!

-So Galadriel and Melian are BFFs.
-One is a queen, the other still clearly wants to be (but to her credit, has the fitting patience of an immortal), and through her friendship with the elder Galadriel sharpens her already impressive powers—many of which she will one day employ in the glory and protection of Lothlórien.
+So Galadriel and Melian become BFFs.
+One is a queen, the other still clearly wants to be (but to her credit, she is patient about it), and through her friendship with the elder Maia Galadriel sharpens her already impressive powers—many of which she will one day employ in the glory and protection of Lothlórien.
 Not to mention that we learn that Melian is the first maker of lembas bread—guess we know where Galadriel gets the recipe!
 They seem like sisters, sharing old stories of Valinor “and the bliss of old” in a land where few can relate, but Melian is at least as insightful as her friend and sees that she is haunted by some grief.
 For none of the exiled Noldor, not even the good-hearted Galadriel, have admitted up to this point to the other Elves why they left Valinor and under what circumstances.

 Melian asks Galadriel why she does not speak of it.